 Guys, we get it.

 Lucky for you guys, men’s skin ages better than women's.
 Your skin is around 25% thicker with larger pores and double the sebum production when compared to women's skin.
 This extra sebum makes men's skin more oily and prone to acne, and generally less prone to dryness or dehydration.
-Male skin also has a higher density of collagen that degrades slowly over a longer period of time.
+Another perk for you guys, you have a higher density of collagen that degrades more slowly over a longer period of time.
 This results in less pronounced wrinkles and a less noticeable aging process.

-Sensitive skin- prone to redness and inflammation, this skin is reactive.
+Sensitive skin- Prone to redness and inflammation, this skin is reactive.
 It often stings or burns after using certain products and can struggle with maintaining moisture.

-Knowing your skin type gives you the foundation for selecting the right products for your skin.
+Knowing your skin type is the first step in selecting the right products for your skincare routine.
 When building out your routine, we’re going to keep it simple and stick to the essentials.
 Your routine is designed around 3 essential steps: cleanse, moisturize and protect.

-- Moisturize daily when your skin is still damp from showering.
-This will help trap water in your skin, minimizing the appearance of wrinkles and boosting cellular hydration.
+Moisturize daily when your skin is still damp from showering.
+This will help trap water deep in your skin, minimizing the appearance of wrinkles and boosting cellular hydration.
 If you spend a lot of time outside or struggle with discoloration, look for a moisturizer rich with antioxidants in the ingredient list like niacinamide, green tea extract, vitamin C or vitamin E.

 We recommend the Deep Hydration Face Cream to keep your skin moisturized and supple.

 The last, and the most important step, is protecting your skin with sunscreen.
 Sunscreen is the best anti-aging product out there and will help prevent your skin from turning leather-y as you get older (70 year old you will thank you).
 The most important thing about choosing a sunscreen is that you like the formula, because then you are more likely to apply it every day.